Passenger in Guyandotte car crash dies in hospital

 According to Dial, police received the call around 4:50 p.m. regarding a vehicle hitting a utility pole at 36th Street and 3rd Avenue.
 The passenger sustained serious injuries and was taken to a local hospital, where she died over the weekend.

-The driver was not injured and was determined to not be intoxicated after field sobriety test were performed.
+The driver was not injured and was determined not to be intoxicated after a field sobriety test were performed.

 A traffic accident specialist was at the scene to determine how the crash occurred.